NeXT: First generation

 NeXT and Adobe collaborated on Display PostScript (DPS), a 2D graphics engine that was released in 1987.
 NeXT engineers wrote an alternative windowing engine edition to take full advantage of NeXTSTEP.
-NeXT engineers used Display PostScript to draw on-screen graphic designs such as title-bar and scroller for NeXTSTEP's user-space windowing system library.
+NeXT engineers used DPS for on-screen graphics such as title bar and scroller for the user-space windowing library.

-The original design team anticipated to complete the computer in early 1987 and launch it for $3,000 by mid-year.
-On October 12, 1988, the NeXT Computer received standing ovations when it was revealed at a private gala event, "NeXT Introductionthe Introduction to the NeXT Generation of Computers for Education" at the Louise M. Davies Symphony Hall in San Francisco, California.
+The original design team anticipated completing the computer in early 1987 and launching it for $3,000 by mid-year.
+On October 12, 1988, the NeXT Computer received standing ovations when it was revealed at a private gala event, "NeXT Introduction" in San Francisco, California.
 The following day, selected educators and software engineers were invited to attend the first public technical overview of the NeXT computer at the event "The NeXT Day" held at the San Francisco Hilton.
 The event gave developers interested in NeXT software an insight into their architecture, object-oriented programming, and the NeXT Computer.
 The luncheon speaker was Steve Jobs.

-The first NeXT Computers were experimented in 1989, after which NeXT sold a limited number of these devices to universities with a beta version of the NeXTSTEP operating system pre-installed.
-Initially, the NeXT Computer targeted the United States higher-education institutions only, with a base price of $6,500.
+The first NeXT Computers were test launched in 1989, and then NeXT sold a limited number to universities with NeXTSTEP 0.9 beta pre-installed.
+Initially, this targeted the United States higher-education institutions only, with a base price of $6,500.
 The computer was widely reviewed in magazines, primarily the hardware portion.
 When asked if he was upset that the computer's debut was delayed by several months, Jobs responded, "Late?
 This computer is five years ahead of its time!"